Content from Introduction to The Carpentries Workbench

 Exercises/Challenges

-the method of creating callout blocks with fences can help us create solution blocks nested within challenge blocks.
+The method of creating callout blocks with fences can help us create solution blocks nested within challenge blocks.
 Much like a toast sandwich, we can layer blocks inside blocks by adding more layers.
 For example, here’s how I would create a single challenge and a single solution:

 MARKDOWN